ZhengQ2/cs338_project/README.md

 pip install -r requirements.txt
 ```

+(try pip3 if the above does not work)

 # 2. Running the code
 It is planned to use click to create a command line interface for the project.
 However, this is not currently implemented within this deadline.
 We have a basic loader script that can be run to load the data into the database.
 This loader script will then check if all entries are loaded into it.
+Data is currently loaded and the connection will be set automatically.
-To run the loader script, run the following command:
+To run the script, run the following command:

 ```bash
 python impl.py
 ```
+(try python3 if the above does not work)